File Structure and Concepts

 input in the form UI (Screenshot #4)

-This will display as follows in your portal:
+This will display in your portal as following:

 In order for a page to render properly the content manager will need to be aware of the content blocks that are required by a particular template.